mockformedev/mockforme-javascript/README.md

 # mockforme Integration with Vanilla JavaScript

-Easily mock APIs in your JavaScript projects without setting up a backend.
+This repository demonstrates how to integrate `mockforme` with an Vanilla Javascript project to easily mock APIs during development.

+MockForMe enables quick API simulation, simplifying frontend testing and rapid prototyping.

 This example shows how to use mockforme with plain JavaScript (XMLHttpRequest and fetch) in just a few steps.

 ## Steps